 - Follow up.
 A text 3-5 days later — "We're still praying.
 How are you doing?" — transforms a one-time interaction into genuine pastoral care.

 - Know your limits.
 If someone texts about suicidal thoughts, abuse, or other crises, your team should have a clear protocol for connecting them with professional help immediately.
-Include the 988 Suicide & Crisis Lifeline number in your team's training materials.
+Include the 988 Suicide & Crisis Lifeline number in your training materials.

 - Keep records wisely.
 Document requests in a secure system for follow-up purposes, but handle personal data with the same seriousness you'd give a counseling session.